 The uterine rupture refers to a rupture of the uterine wall.
 This rupture can be complete, as well as incomplete.
 In case of an incomplete uterine rupture, the serosa remains intact.

 Even nowadays, uterine ruptures are very frequent.
 This severe complication occurs in 1 of 1.500 deliveries.

 Etiology of Uterine Rupture

 Uterine ruptures are caused by an imbalance between the strain on the uterine wall and the stability of the uterus.
 The most common cause of rupture during delivery is normally a relative imbalance in case of too narrow maternal pelvis, cervical dystocia or impossible delivery position of the unborn.
 Ruptures that are independent of delivery usually result after previous surgeries that injured the uterus (e.g. myoma enucleation, s/p Caesarean section).

 Symptoms of uterine rupture

-Typical warning signals for uterine rupture are very frequent labor that may even develop into hyperactive labor.
+Typical warning signals for a uterine rupture are very frequent labor that may even develop into hyperactive labor.
 Patients appear anxious and complain about severe pain and tenderness.

-Clinical diagnosis of uterine rupture
+Clinical diagnosis of a uterine rupture